-A player who makes an alertable call alerts his screen-mate by placing the alert card over the last call of the screen-mate, in his segment of the bidding tray; the alerted player must acknowledge by returning the alert card to his opponent.
+a) A player who makes an alertable call as defined above must alert his screen-mate, and partner must alert on the other side of the screen when the bidding tray arrives there.
+The alert must be made by placing the Alert Card over the last call of the screen-mate, in his segment of the bidding tray; the alerted player must acknowledge by returning the Alert Card to his opponent.
+A player may, by written question, ask for an explanation of an opponent's call; the screen-mate then provides a written answer.